Ryan Giggs at 40: The games, the goals and the gongs

-BBC Sport takes a look at the key statistics and memorable moments involving Giggs, 39, since making his first senior appearance for United as a skinny teenager in a baggy shirt.
+BBC Sport takes a look at the key statistics and memorable moments involving Giggs since he made his first senior appearance for United as a skinny teenager in a baggy shirt.

 Ryan Giggs in numbers